-D. (Dennis) Wit ING
+• D. (Dennis) Wit ING

-I wish you a lot of fun reading this book and, above all, much success in applying Continuous Learning within your own organisation.
+I wish you a lot of fun reading this book and, above all, much success in applying this aspect of Continuous Everything within your own organisation.

 If you have any questions or comments, please don't hesitate to contact me.
 A lot of time has gone into making this book as complete and consistent as possible.
 Should you nevertheless find shortcomings, I would appreciate it if you would inform me, so that these matters can be incorporated in the next edition.